jasonmpittman/100-days-of-alife-code/r1-log.md

 Continued work on simple text-based game agent finite state machine.
 Also started work on a more simple two state FSM as a primitive example.

 ###D24R1
+Worked on two state FSM and the simple game agent FSM today.
+Two state is finshed but needs testing.
+The simple game agent needs a few additinal methods programmed.